 On joint returns, both spouses are jointly and severally liable for the tax due.
-However, if a spouse has been relieved of any liability for federal income tax under the Internal Revenue Code as an "innocent spouse" attributable to a substantial understatement by the other spouse, the "innocent spouse" would not be liable for the State income tax attributable to such understatement by the other spouse.
+However, if a spouse has been relieved of any liability for federal income tax under Internal Revenue Code Section 6015, that spouse would not be liable for the corresponding State income tax liability.